Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sharopoly/_index.md

 gamepage: true
 boardgame: true

-title: "Aeronaut Odyssey"
+title: "Sharopoly"
-headerTitle: "Aeronaut Odyssey | Claim routes and connect sky castles in a fast game inspired by Ticket to Ride."
+headerTitle: "Claim routes and connect sky castles in a fast game inspired by Ticket to Ride."
 blurb: "Travel the world, claim the most valuable routes and profit from it.
 Connect the sky castles faster than your opponents, in a One Paper Game inspired by Ticket to Ride."